Skip Navigation

 Research Design and Methods: From the pool of eligible district schools, 30 will be randomly chosen.
 Of these, 15 schools (with at least 100 teachers total) will be randomly assigned to the intervention group and will receive coaching.
 The other 15 schools (with at least 100 teachers total) will be randomly assigned to the control group.

 Key Measures: Teacher-level outcomes (instructional quality) and student-level outcomes (student achievement) will be compared to assess the impact of Content-Focused Coaching on each.
 The quality of instruction will be assessed using surveys, observations, and collections of classroom assignments with student work.
 The quality of the implementation of the coaching intervention also will be assessed using surveys and observations of coaching sessions.
-Student learning will be assessed using the state achievement test (Texas Assessment of Knowledge and Skills) administered annually, and the Degrees of Reading Power assessment administered twice a year.
+Student learning will be assessed using the annually administered state achievement test (Texas Assessment of Knowledge and Skills), and the Degrees of Reading Power assessment that is administered twice a year.

-Data Analytic Strategy: Because the unit of randomization is schools, and because of the natural nesting of students within teachers within schools, the researchers will build multi-level models to analyze data from this trial.
+Data Analytic Strategy: Because the unit of randomization is schools and because of the natural nesting of students within teachers within schools, the researchers will build multi-level models to analyze the data from this trial.

 Matsumura, L.C., and Garnier, H.E.
 (2015).
 Embedding Dialogic Teaching in the Practice of a Large School System.
 In L. Resnick, C. Asterhan, and S. Clarke (Eds.), Socializing Intelligence Through Academic Talk and Dialogue (pp. 415–428).
 Washington, DC: AERA Books.